kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 Given an array of integers, determine whether it contains a Pythagorean triplet.
 Recall that a Pythogorean triplet `(a, b, c)` is defined by the equation `a``^2``+ b``^2``= c``^2`.

+283 (Easy)

+This problem was asked by Google.

+A regular number in mathematics is defined as one which evenly divides some power of `60`.
+Equivalently, we can say that a regular number is one whose only prime divisors are `2`, `3`, and `5`.

+These numbers have had many applications, from helping ancient Babylonians keep time to tuning instruments according to the diatonic scale.

+Given an integer `N`, write a program that returns, in order, the first `N`regular numbers.